 We will ask you to confirm your agreement by ticking a box in the Pay/Send section of your application.
-By ticking this box, we will consider that you accept the terms of the declaration set out below and the use of the UCAS website and privacy policy; we cannot process your application unless you do so.
+By ticking this box, we will consider that you accept and agree to the terms of the declaration set out below and the use of the UCAS website and privacy policy; we cannot process your application unless you do so.